vihaanmody1/vEditor/README.md

 ## Basic Usage
 You can start editing in the textbox and start formatting your content.
 When you are done, save it by clicking Save in the File section.
 Note: Closing file will not save your contents.
 Closing the application will also not save your file.

+## Formatting
+Start being creative in changing fonts and sizes.
+To achieve this, click Font Style in Format.
+In the Font Style section, you can also change the theme of your editor.
+Clean your contents by trimming whitespace and removing empty lines.
+Polish your files using these tools!